Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs

-Moving on to the quantities affected by the magnetic susceptibility of the disc $\chi_{\mathrm{m}}$, we observe that for the models with a constant value of $\chi_{\mathrm{m}}$, the magnetisation parameter at the inner edge of the disc $\beta_{\mathrm{m, in}}$ (which also corresponds with its maximum value) is, in general, smaller for the models with $l_0 = l_{0, 3}$ when compared to the corresponding values for $l_0 = l_{0, 2}$ (the only exception being model C1 for $a = -0.9$ and $\alpha = 0.75$).
+Moving on to the quantities affected by the magnetic susceptibility of the disk $\chi_{\mathrm{m}}$, we observe that for the models with a constant value of $\chi_{\mathrm{m}}$, the magnetization parameter at the inner edge of the disk $\beta_{\mathrm{m, in}}$ (which also corresponds with its maximum value) is, in general, smaller for the models with $l_0 = l_{0, 3}$ when compared to the corresponding values for $l_0 = l_{0, 2}$ (the only exception being model C1 for $a = -0.9$ and $\alpha = 0.75$).
 It is also relevant to mention that this difference between the two values is significantly smaller for the models with $\alpha = 0.75$ and is globally greater for greater values of the spin parameter $a$.
-A similar trend is observed for the non-constant susceptibility models, with the particularity that, for models M1 and M3 (the models which are in the blue-shaded region of the left panel of Fig.~\ref{existence}) the value of the magnetisation function at the inner edge of the disc $\beta_{\mathrm{in}}$ does not correspond to the maximum of $\beta_{\mathrm{m}}$ and it is achieved for a radial coordinate larger than $R_{\mathrm{in}}$.
-It can also be seen (especially for the case $a = 0.9$) that the models with $l_0 = l_{0,2}$ increase the magnetisation at their inner region for increasing $\alpha$, when it is the opposite for the models with $l_0 = l_{0,3}$.
+A similar trend is observed for the non-constant susceptibility models, with the particularity that, for models M1 and M3 (the models which are in the blue-shaded region of the left panel of Fig.~\ref{existence}) the value of the magnetization function at the inner edge of the disk $\beta_{\mathrm{in}}$ does not correspond to the maximum of $\beta_{\mathrm{m}}$ and it is achieved for a radial coordinate larger than $R_{\mathrm{in}}$.
+It can also be seen (especially for the case $a = 0.9$) that the models with $l_0 = l_{0,2}$ increase the magnetization at their inner region for increasing $\alpha$, when it is the opposite for the models with $l_0 = l_{0,3}$.